dnordstrom/motiwi.kit/README.md

 # MOtiwi, a theme and plugin kit for TiddlyWiki5

 This kit includes jQuery and Semantic UI plugins, and a MOtiwi theme and plugin, as well as build scripts to generate TiddlyWiki5.
-The build scripts are modified versions of the default `bld.sh`—one for encrypted wikis.
+Build scripts are modified versions of the default; one for encrypted wikis.

 ## Usage